enormandeau/guideseq_ibis/README.md

 ## Description

-GUIDE-seq IBIS is used to validate CRISPR-Cas guide designs.
+GUIDE-Seq IBIS is used to validate CRISPR-Cas guide designs.
 In analyzes data generated with guideseq experiments as modified by the [IBIS Genomic Analysis Plateform](https://www.ibis.ulaval.ca/en/services-2/genomic-analysis-platform/).

-Both the lab protocol and analysis pipeline were inspired by previous work (https://github.com/tsailabSJ/guideseq)[https://github.com/tsailabSJ/guideseq], although GUIDE-seq IBIS has been completely re-written to accomodate the protocol changes.
+Both the lab protocol and analysis pipeline were inspired by previous work (https://github.com/tsailabSJ/guideseq)[https://github.com/tsailabSJ/guideseq], although GUIDE-Seq IBIS has been completely re-written to accomodate the protocol changes.

-- Lab protocol: (GUIDE-seq enables genome-wide profiling of off-target cleavage by CRISPR-Cas nucleases)[https://pubmed.ncbi.nlm.nih.gov/25513782/]
+- Lab protocol: (GUIDE-Seq enables genome-wide profiling of off-target cleavage by CRISPR-Cas nucleases)[https://pubmed.ncbi.nlm.nih.gov/25513782/]
-- GUIDE-seq IBIS repository on GitHub:
+- GUIDE-Seq IBIS repository on GitHub:
 [https://github.com/enormandeau/guideseq_ibis](https://github.com/enormandeau/guideseq_ibis)

 ## Citation

-GUIDE-seq IBIS is described in ...
+GUIDE-Seq IBIS is described in ...

 ## Installation

-To use GUIDE-seq IBIS, you will need a local copy of its repository.
+To use GUIDE-Seq IBIS, you will need a local copy of its repository.
 Different releases can be [found here](https://github.com/enormandeau/guideseq_ibis/tags).
 It is recommended to always use the latest release or even the development version.
 You can either download an archive of the latest release at the above